sprioleau/spriolea.dev/README.md

 # Personal Website of San'Quan Prioleau

-San'Quan Prioleau is a frontend web developer with an eye for good design, who loves combining ideas to create new things.
+San'Quan Prioleau is a Frontend Engineer with an eye for good design, who loves combining ideas to create new things.

 ## 🔗 Links